eason-pan-ep/SoccerTeam_Dashboard/README.md

 # SoccerTeam_Dashboard
-Starting as a course work in Spring 2023.
-Then tweaking it during the time.
+Course work in Spring 2023.

 - Original Course Work in the Final_Project Folder
+- Stay tunned for future development (planned)